-A. We also accept PayPal and credit cards via PayPal.
+A. We accept Visa/MasterCard and PayPal.
 For orders less than $10 you can physically mail payment to us in a self-addressed, self-stamped (SASE) padded envelope.
 Contact us for mailing address.

 Q. What is your warranty and return policy?

 A. We know that it is difficult to judge and subjectively describe the sound and feel of a “clicky” tactile keyboard.
-We offer all our customers the same 30-day no risk, no hassle warranty and relatively simple return policy.
+We guarantee that keyboards will not be DOA (dead on arrival) and offer all our customers the same 30-day no risk, no hassle warranty and relatively simple return policy.
 If you are not satisfied with your item within 30 days, you can return the item to us and we will refund 100% of the price of the item.
-The initial and return shipping charges are not refundable.
+The initial and return shipping charges are not refundable (too many people use online merchants as a lending library).
 See terms and conditions.

 Q. I am a customer from outside the US and I find the international shipping rate to be expensive.
 Can you just squish and flatten and ship the keyboard inside a paper envelope and ship via the cheapest airmail rate and falsify the customs paperwork and declare item as a gift with $0, but add extra insurance for $500 per keyboard?

-The cost of shipping 3-dimensional parcels is different than the standard cost of airmail flat letters.
+The cost of shipping 3-dimensional parcels is not the same as no-cost virtual transactions/downloads/email messages and is significantly different than standard cost of airmail flat letters.
 We complete all necessary import/export documentation.
 We ship items internationally via USPS priority international, as this is insured and traceable.
 The items we sell were originally produced in the 1980s and 1990s and we can’t just create new spare parts and label them as vintage.
 We want satisfied customers to receive the items they paid for and we are not interested in going to the beach at the ocean and putting keyboards and messages in a bottle or putting vintage items on ocean-going container ships and then wondering where the package is and whether it will arrive 3-6 months later.
 The cost of international postage includes foreign currency conversion fees and is determined by the total weight of the package with protective packaging materials (not by the specific item price) (approximate international shipping weight of a model M keyboard is 7-8lbs or about 3-4 kg).

 Q. What is a mechanical switch keyboard and how is it different than a standard keyboard?